Changissnz/selfinterest/README.md

 of artificial axioms.
 This statement is rather presumptuous but must be put forth as an unequivocal acknowledgment of the plasticity of decision-making by human nature and the structured industrial complex designed for human labor and rule.
-To elaborate, plasticity of sentient decision-making is a factual attribute that corresponds to intelligence, dependent on knowing instead of merely existing in choice.
+To elaborate, plasticity of sentient decision-making is a factual attribute that corresponds to intelligence, demanding to know instead of merely exist in choice.
 One that claims their decision-making processes do not have a non-null plasticity must be confident in their statement, first and foremost, and for their claim to have any perceptible persuasion for proof via correspondence to their actions, they must also not be under the influence of factors positioned to force